wbamberg/idl-reference/docs/nsIUDPSocketListener.md

 This method is called when the listening socket stops for some reason.
 The UDP socket is effectively dead after this notification.

-@param aSocket
-       The UDP socket.
-@param aStatus
-       The reason why the UDP socket stopped listening.
-If the
-       UDP socket was manually closed, then this value will be
-       NS_BINDING_ABORTED.

 #### Parameters ####